Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Border with Kenya: There have been numerous incidents of inter-ethnic conflict reported near the border areas with Kenya, as well as attacks attributed to the Oromia Liberation Front.
 Criminal activity in this border area remains a concern.

 Border with South Sudan (Gambella Region): The security situation in the region is volatile.
 Sporadic inter-ethnic clashes are common along the western border area with South Sudan.
 Past tribal conflict between Anyuak, Nuer, and Highlanders also resulted in numerous casualties.
 The number of refugees has significantly increased as conflict within the Republic of South Sudan has intensified.
 As with other border areas, landmines and criminal activity remain a concern.

-Civilians have been injured, killed, and displaced in ongoing Ethiopian military operations against armed groups in the volatile Somali Region which have resulted in casualties and internal displacement.
-Al-Shabaabmaintains a presence in Somali towns near the Ethiopian border, presenting risk of cross-border attacks and kidnapping.
+Somali Region (eastern Ethiopia): Al-Shabaab maintains a presence in Somali towns near the Ethiopian border, presenting risk of cross-border attacks and kidnapping.
 As with other border areas, landmines and criminal activity remain a concern.
 U.S. government personnel may not take personal trips to the Somali region.